tokahuke/ryan/readme.md

 ```
 You will need `sudo` rights to run the script (this installation is system-wide).

+### Windows

+Go to the [Ryan repository](https://github.com/tokahuke/ryan/releases/latest) and download the zipped file corresponding to Windows.
+Unzip it and move it to somewhere nice!
+Or...

 ### Using `cargo`

-You can run Ryan by installing the CLI from [crates.io](http://crates.io/crate/ryan-cli)
+You can run Ryan by installing the CLI from [crates.io](http://crates.io/crates/ryan-cli)
 ```bash
 cargo install ryan-cli
 ```

 ### Integrate into your app!

 Depending on your language, you can install a binding to Ryan from your standard package manager:
 ```bash